-Legal changes over the past decade, the activism and organization that made this happen, the political and national agendas involved in supporting menstrual-positive legislation.
+The path to public policy change and what has enabled this; significant legal changes over the past decade; the political and national agendas involved in supporting menstrual-positive legislation.

 10. Integration and summing up

-Themes arising from seminar discussions and from teaching and learning on the course.
-Whole group Q & A and discussion.
-Moving forward and participant plans for future work.
+The importance of integration in learning and ways to enable this.
+Whole group Q & A and discussion about moving forward and participant plans for future work.

 join the course